×

 30 Apr 2025 | OP ED Watch

 While you boring shlubs may be worrying about China’s drive for world domination, Russia’s invasion of Ukraine, the ongoing disarmament of the West and the American retreat into isolationism, the cool people are saying the cool spring doesn’t mean it’s not the hottest and worst and waaaah!
 We are all going to die.
 For instance, and we kid you not, MSN reports “Over 150 ‘Unprecedented’ Climate Disasters Struck Worldwide in Early 2025”.
 Unless they didn’t, and we were just chasing clicks.
-And the thrill we used to get from modest doses of alarmism now just leave us feeling vaguely tired and depressed, so we need to keep amping up the dosage even though it makes for a pathetic spectacle.
+And the thrill we used to get from modest doses of alarmism has faded to the point that they just leave us feeling vaguely tired and depressed, so we need to keep amping up the dosage even though it makes for a pathetic spectacle.

 Unprecedented is a big word.
 Thirteen letters, five syllables, Latin roots.
 Very learned.
 But the problem is that it does not mean what they think it means.
 It has become even more common in alarmist propaganda, in this case from Weather-Fox, than “collapsing polar vortex”.
 But even if the other things the story said were true, this adjective in quotation marks in the headline would still be false.